thoughtbot/ios-on-rails/release/ios-on-rails.md

 Now we want to fill the entirety of the HUMMapViewController's view with a mapView.
 Inside of your viewDidLoad method, instantiate a map view and add it as a subview of the main view.

-Remember to set HUMMapView as the delegate of `self.mapview` so it can respond to delegate messages like `mapView:regionDidChangeAnimated:`.
+Remember to set HUMMapView as the delegate of self.mapview so it can respond to delegate messages like mapView:regionDidChangeAnimated:.

 	// HUMMapViewController.m